 The Whitefriars College Transition team implement programs that support students spiritually, academically, physically, culturally and socially, during the significant transition from primary to secondary school.
-Led by the Transition Coordinator, the Primary Links team consists of the Middle Years Coordinator, Director of Development and Enrolment and the Learning Leader – Learning Support.
-Transition at Whitefriars includes academic testing, transition days, parent and student information sessions, primary school visits by the Transition Coordinator and College Ambassadors, orientation days, an Orientation Camp and Opening School year Mass.
+Led by the Transition Coordinator, the Primary Links team consists of the Director – Middle Years, Director -Development and Enrolment and the Learning Leader – Learning Diversity.
+Transition at Whitefriars includes academic testing, transition days, parent and student information sessions, primary school visits by the Transition Coordinator and College Ambassadors, orientation days, and an Orientation Camp.
 Transition then extends into the classroom as students learn the Carmelite way as they begin their journey as Whitefriars students.

 Careers and Pathways

-The College has a dedicated Pathways Team comprising of the Senior Years Coordinator, Careers Counsellor, VET/Pathways Coordinator, VCAL Coordinator as well as the Deputy Principal (Learning and Teaching) and Deputy Principal (Students).
+The College has a dedicated Pathways Team comprising of the Director – Senior Years, Careers Counsellor, VET/Pathways Coordinator, VCAL Coordinator as well as the Deputy Principal – Learning and Teaching, and Deputy Principal – Students.
 This team supports and guides student wellbeing and learning, so that each individual has a personalised program at Years 10, 11 and 12.